-Wallach is adjunct associate professor at Columbia University’s School of International and Public Affairs, lecturing on innovation and the future of governance and public policy.
+Wallach is an adjunct associate professor at Columbia University’s School of International and Public Affairs, lecturing on innovation and the future of governance and public policy.
 He holds a Bachelor of Arts in Peace and Conflict Studies from U.C.
 Berkeley, where he served as the Director of Conflict Resolution and Peer Counseling for the USCA, and was a Coro Fellow in New York City.
 Over the course of his career, he has worked for organizations and individuals such as the Democratic National Committee, the United States Institute of Peace, Deepak Chopra, and President Shimon Peres.
 He sits on the boards of 70 Faces Media, blankonblank.org, the Coalition on the Environment and Jewish Life, as well as the advisory board to the CITRIS Data and Democracy Initiative at U.C.
 Berkeley.
-He was also the former Commissioner for the City of Berkeley in California.
+He was also a former Commissioner for the City of Berkeley in California.

 In addition, Wallach was co-founder of The Great Schlep, whose eponymous video garnered over 25 million views, 350 million global media impressions, and started a national conversation about race, faith, and democracy during the 2008 presidential campaign.
 He is creator and founding director of INFORUM at the Commonwealth Club—one of the nation’s largest non-partisan public affairs forums for young people—and worked as VP of Corporate Development for the Seed Media Group, an organization that helps people and companies think scientifically.
 And he is founder of re:think media, a producer of cross-platform content for the post-partisan psychographic.

 Longpath Fostering Long-Term Thinking for Your Organization, Your Community, and the World